Board & Faculty

 Lori has been a practicing clinician for over fifteen years.
 She received her doctorate in clinical psychology and masters in creative arts therapy – dance/movement therapy.
 The national clinical spokesperson for The Andréa Rizzo Foundation, Dr. Baudino, through the support of the Foundation, brought the first dance/movement therapy programs to the top pediatric hospitals in Los Angeles, where she continues to provide bedside therapy to children with cancer, special needs, and terminal illness.
 Dr. Baudino has specialized in supervising, facilitating, and providing treatment for children with special needs and their families.
 She has worked in psychiatric hospitals and rehabilitation centers for trauma, addiction, and pain management.
 Dr. Baudino has also coordinated Behavior Intervention Programs within the home/school setting.
 In her private practice, she works with children and their families to support the developing child and the integral relationships between parent, child, and siblings.
 Understanding the premise that the body, mind, and spirit are interconnected and that life is experienced through movement, Dr. Baudino’s approach allows the child to put words into action, understand individual sensory and motor preferences, express emotional needs, and support overall integration and well-being.

-Jessica Bianchi LMFT, ATR-BC
+Dr. Jessica Bianchi LMFT, ATR-BC

 Dr. Jessica Bianchi LMFT, ATR-BC is a licensed marriage and family therapist, board-certified art therapist, assistant professor at Loyola Marymount University (LMU), and the Clinical Director of the Helen B. Landgarten Art Therapy Clinic.
 Having received her doctorate in educational leadership and social justice as well as her master’s in marital and family therapy/art therapy from LMU, Jessica has developed a specialized skill set that integrates concepts from art therapy and education as a way to promote social justice and community activism amongst diverse populations.
 Jessica thrives on collaboration and has facilitated therapeutic arts services in numerous contexts including residential group homes, outpatient clinics, K – high school settings, medical centers, and federal correctional institutions as well as provides consultation and professional development on the topics of art therapy, trauma-informed educational practices, and arts and social emotional competencies.
 Additionally, Jessica also provides clinical services in her Echo Park private practice with adults, youth, and couples experiencing anxiety, depression, life transitions, grief, and trauma.